 - Networking: converse with bloggers, participate in Twitter chats and stay on trend by following people from events.

-- Community building: the most engaged members of your community are most likely to share and engage with your content – group them.
+- Community building: the most engaged members of your client’s community are most likely to share and engage with their content – group them.

-- Employee advocacy: your employees are happy to share your content, make it easy to thank them when they do.
+- Employee advocacy: if your client’s employees are happy to share content, make it easy to thank them when they do.

 - Inspirational work: follow brands and people who do amazing work in your industry or niche, share it to motivate and inspire.